Chicago Bridge & Iron Company: History

-CB&I was founded in 1889 by Horace E. Horton in Chicago, Illinois, USA.
-While initially involved in bridge design and construction, CB&I turned its focus to bulk liquid storage in the late 19th and early 20th centuries, coinciding with the western expansion of railroads across the United States and the discovery of oil in the Southwest.
+CB&I was founded by Horace E. Horton of Rochester, Minnesota when he moved to Chicago, Illinois in 1889.
+Horton, an experienced engineer, capitalized on the booming infrastructure needs of the era, initially focusing on bridge construction, which was essential for expanding rail networks across the Midwest.
+By the late 1890s, CB&I diversified beyond bridge construction, taking on projects such as railroad roundhouses, locomotive turntables, roof trusses and bulk liquid storage, coinciding with the western expansion of railroads across the United States and the discovery of oil in the Southwest.
+CB&I played a role in water infrastructure improvements, constructing elevated water tanks and standpipes to meet growing municipal needs.
 CB&I quickly became known for design engineering and field construction of elevated water storage tanks, above-ground tanks for storage of petroleum and refined products, refinery process vessels and other steel plate structures.
+CB&I was at the forefront of several technological advancements, including the construction of the world’s first field-erected spherical pressure vessels (Hortonsphere vessels) and the development and commercialization of the floating roof by John H. Wiggins, which revolutionized petroleum storage by improving safety, reducing evaporation losses, and minimizing tank corrosion.
 As such, CB&I supported the expansion of oil exploration outside the US, starting operations in South America in 1924, in Asia two years later and in the Middle East in 1939.
+Also in the 1920s, CB&I entered into licensing agreements with European counterparts like Motherwell Bridge & Engineering Ltd. and Whessoe Ltd.

-According to one of the founder's heirs, "The old joke is that Chicago Bridge & Iron isn't in Chicago, doesn't build bridges and doesn't use iron."
+During the 1930s and 1940s, under the leadership of George Horton, CB&I transitioned from riveted to welded plate metal construction, improving structural integrity, reducing construction time, and enhancing project efficiency.
+Another significant development at this time was the company’s entry into nuclear-related projects such as the construction of nuclear storage tanks for DuPont at Hanford, Washington.

 During World War II, CB&I was selected to build Landing Ship Tanks (LSTs), which carried troops and supplies to American and Allied troops fighting in Europe and the Pacific theater.
 CB&I was chosen because of their reputation and skills, particularly welding.
 Since the coastal shipyards were busy building large vessels for the war effort, such as aircraft carriers, battleships, cruisers and destroyers, there was no alternative but to use the inland waterways and shipyards for the production of smaller ships.
+CB&I’s Seneca, Illinois shipyard played a crucial role during the war, constructing 157 LST vessels for the US Navy.
 As a result of these and other wartime production activities, CB&I ranked 92nd among US corporations in the value of World War II military production contracts.